Turn Your Blog Post Into A Virtual Talk

-I couldn't utilize the natural light because the talk was at night my time.
+I couldn't utilize the natural light because the talk was at night, my time.

 So I closed all curtains and turned on the light in my husband's home office.

 As for the additional lighting, I use two table-side lamps on the right and left sides in front of me.
 One of them doesn't have a cover, so the light flare on my glasses.
-I put it on my laptop stand to keep the light on me but minimized my glasses' reflection.
+I put it on my laptop stand to keep the light on me but minimize my glasses' reflection.

 Position your script